 Selling items today is tough.
-As years evolve the “wants” from the public change.
+As years evolve, the “wants” from the public change.
 Currently most people are still buying the “mid-century modern” type items.
 The period of the 1960’s that are sleek lines, lighter brown woods, chrome, glass and “modern” looking.
 The heavy wood furniture from the 70’s to 90’s is now called the “brown furniture” even if it is the “real wood”.
 The boomers did like the American or Victorian, or English antiques but most of them are changing and moving to the look of “modern” or “contemporary”.
 You never know what will sell or when it will sell because where are the buyers and where do they look to go buy it?
-As experience senior move manager and professional organizer we evaluate homes and their contents on a daily basis.
+As an experienced senior move manager and professional organizer, we evaluate homes and their contents on a daily basis.

-Auction Houses: Most in the area if you have over $3,000 in value they will pick up and take back to the warehouse and sell to a live bidding and a local city audience.
-Most auctioneers take 35 to 50% commission based on the value of what is to be sold.
+Auction Houses– Most in the area, if you have over $3,000 in value, they will pick up and take back to the warehouse and sell to a live bidding and a local city audience.
+Most auctioneers take 35 to 50% commission, based on the value of what is to be sold.
 Online Auction sites might take 40 to 50% commission and it is conducted online for the world to see.
-In both situations they group items that are not selling and make it a very affordable deal to purchase so all goes.
+In both situations, they group items that are not selling and make it a very affordable deal to purchase so all goes.

-Estate Sales- this method is set up in the home and the public comes into the home usually for two to three days of showing.
+Estate Sales– This method is set up in the home and the public comes into the home usually for two to three days of showing.
 The estate sale company may take 35 to 50% commission plus charge advertising and staffing costs to run the sale.
 There are always items left over and those are usually donated.
 Security is something to keep in mind.
 If the family is still living in the home it becomes a challenge with everything out and on tables, plus it jeopardizes home security.

 Who wants it, how to reach out to the public, and how to move it out of your house……The MILLION $ question.